 - (Indoor) Bellevue Skate Park features a Pro Shop and ramps for all levels, including a 3.5’ mini ramp, 8.5’ vert ramp, wall rides, banks, ledges, rails, a micro mini mega, and 28 feet of pool coping on its 6’ quarter pipe.
 The park provides a sense of community and ownership to all participants, regardless of age, experience or level of participation.
 Bellevue’s first skate park was created in 1994 as part of a Youth Link project.
 It is renovated annually by skateboarders.
 Over 100,000 skateboarders have joined since the park opened.

 - (Outdoor) Highland Outdoor Skate Plaza is a 13,000 square-foot skate plaza that replicates some of the world’s favorite street skate spots.
 Instead of half-pipes or bowls, it resembles everyday obstacles, including various ledges, banks, stairs, hubbas, rails, benches, gaps and barriers.
-New for 2017, there is a 24′ flat bar, an across and down rail, and a 40′ “slappy” curb.
-The surface has been refinished and is very smooth.
+Added in 2017 is a 24′ flat bar, an across and down rail, and a 40′ “slappy” curb.
+The surface was refinished and is very smooth.
 The plaza is lit for evening skateboarding or rollerblading.

 Kirkland Skate Park, Peter Kirk Park, 202 3rd Street